Mobinakadaei/UITestCases/README.md

    * **SearchResult Page:**
    This Robot file contains keywords and variables for interacting with the search results page, including actions such as selecting a checkbox or clicking on a book title.

-By organizing the code in this manner, all web elements, interactions, and variables for each page are centralized in a single file, making maintenance simpler and reducing code duplication.
-This clear separation of concerns ensures that test logic (test cases) and page interaction logic (UI elements and actions) remain distinct.
-When UI changes occur, only the relevant page object needs to be updated, leaving the test cases unaffected.
-This approach allows for easier adaptation to UI changes without impacting the tests.
-Furthermore, it enhances the readability of the test scripts, as they focus solely on the behavior being tested, rather than the implementation details of UI interaction.
-Keeping all page-specific variables within the same file also improves modularity, making it easier to reuse the file with different variables for other test cases.

 ## 2. Modularized Variables